Intervention/docs/imagehash/beta/api/hasher.md

 [TOC]

-Intervention ImageHash provides two approaches for generating perceptual image hashes.
-You can use the `ImageHasher` class as a standalone hasher, or integrate hashing into an existing Intervention Image processing pipeline using the [analyzer interface](/beta/api/analyzer).
+Intervention ImageHash offers two ways to generate perceptual image hashes: use the `ImageHasher` class as a standalone tool, or integrate hashing into an existing Intervention Image workflow using the [analyzer interface](/beta/api/analyzer).

 ## Create an ImageHasher